-In most cases, workers comp benefits can amount to thousands of dollars.
+In most cases, workers’ comp benefits can amount to thousands of dollars.
 It’s no surprise then that some bad eggs will take advantage of the system.
-To try and prevent this, employers and insurance companies often conduct workers comp investigations, particularly on dubious claims.
+To try and prevent this, employers and insurance companies often conduct workers compensation investigations, particularly on dubious claims.

 If you’re someone who is truly injured, this might seem unfair.
 Especially since employers and insurance companies are known to deny workers comp claims at the slightest doubt.
 It can also be extremely stressful as one wrong move could cost you your benefits.
-But due to the rising number of workers comp fraud cases over the past years, it can’t be helped.
+But due to the rising number of fraudulent workers compensation claims over the past years, it can’t be helped.

-So how do you pass a workers comp investigation?
+So how do you pass a workers compensation investigation?

-To help you out, here are some of the things you need to know about workers comp investigations.
+To help you out, here are some of the things you need to know about workers compensation investigations.

-In a nutshell, workers comp fraud is when an employee willfully lies to claim workers comp benefits.
+In a nutshell, a workers compensation insurance fraud is when an employee willfully lies to claim workers’ comp benefits.
 The most common examples of which are:

 - faking an injury or illness

 - exaggerating injuries to collect more money or prolong benefit payments